Camp

 Celebrate Georgia Pollinator Week with Trees Atlanta as we learn about Atlanta’s fuzzy, scaly, furry, crawling, and flying pollinators!
 Campers will count carpenter bees, bond with butterflies, and hang out with hummingbirds as we discover that our urban trees play a crucial role in providing habitat for our native pollinators.

 Discover the essential role of water in the forest ecosystem.
 Campers will explore water conservation, pollution prevention, and the importance of water in sustaining life within our forests.
+Bring a towel and a change of clothes for this session; campers will get wet!

 Embark on a forest safari right here in Atlanta!
 Campers will become urban wildlife explorers as they observe and learn about the amazing native fauna that call the Urban Forest home.